Feedback, complaints and your rights

 When receiving NHS care, you or any of your relatives have the right to:

 The NHS welcomes all forms of feedback and uses it to improve services.
 Good feedback can help to identify areas of best practice.
 Negative feedback can help to identify areas of concern.
 It also ensures that action is taken so that the same problems do not happen again.

 You have the right to be given information about how to give feedback, make comments, raise concerns, or make a complaint about the care you have received and the services you have used.
 You also have the right to be informed about how any feedback, comments, concerns and complaints you make will be handled.

 To give feedback or make a complaint you can:

 - speak to a member of staff – this can be the best way to give feedback and resolve issues quickly

-- contact your NHS Board by phone, email or online.
+- contact your NHS health board by phone, email or online

 You can also give your feedback by sharing your experience on the Care Opinion website.
-It is an independent, non-profit organisation that enables people to post public, but anonymous, stories about the health and care services that they, or someone they know, have received.
+This is an independent, non-profit organisation.
+It enables people to post public, but anonymous, stories about the health and care services that they, or someone they know, have received.